rafaelportugal/Flask-InterfacePubSub/README.md

 # Flask-InterfacePubSub
-Python Package for help to send contract to Google Pub Sub.
+Python Package for help to validate and send json contract to Google Pub Sub.